 - The DASH-IF XML schema where two elements are defined.
-These elements are namely the Laur1 (License acquisition server URL) and Authzur1 (Authorization server URL). - A new option using seig but without key hierarchy for supporting key rotation. - The Enhanced Clear Key Content Protection (ECCP), a content protection mechanism for DASH content which provides greater protection than TLS delivery, token authentication or Clear Key used individually.
+These elements are namely the Laurl (License acquisition server URL) and Authzurl (Authorization server URL). - A new option using the seig box but without key hierarchy for supporting key rotation. - The Enhanced Clear Key Content Protection (ECCP), a content protection mechanism for DASH content which provides greater protection than TLS delivery, token authentication or Clear Key used individually.